Why is my puppy aggressive?

 We like to think that our wee ball of cuteness just can't actually be being aggressive - it's just play, he's only nipping, she'll grow out of it.

-Well, puppys do examine the world with their mouths, they bite their litter mates and other dogs or puppies in play, and soon realise to inhibit the bite.
+Well, puppies do examine the world with their mouths, they bite their litter mates and other dogs or puppies in play, and soon realise to inhibit the bite.
 They may also just be having fun and not realising that bits of people shouldn't be in their mouths.
+(Read more here on stopping puppies biting.)

 However, sometimes it is more than that.
 Puppies who have had an aggressive parent are probably more likely to be aggressive themselves - so it's important to assure yourself before you get your puppy that the parents have a good manner.